- 3.1.1 Determinant

 Given an $n\times n$ type II elementary matrix and non-zero scalar $\alpha$

-Use Property 3(a) and Property 2 to compute the determinant of matrix
+Use properties 1, 2, and 3(a) to compute the determinant of matrix $A$:

 View Solution